appfoundry/Reliant/README.md

 Reliant figures out which objects to inject by their given name.
 In this case, the names of our object are `stringProvider` and `stringGenerator`.
 That is why we named the property in `DefaultStringProvider` as such.
 The names of the objects are specified by your configurator.
-In this case it derives it from the method names.
-All text which comes after the `createSingleton` is seen as name.
+In this case Reliant derives the name from the method names.
+All text which comes after the `createSingleton` is seen as a name.
 The tentative reader might argue that the names should be *StringGenerator* and *StringProvider* (with starting capital), in fact that is true.
-However, reliant has created aliases for these objects in their cammel cased form.
+However, reliant has created aliases for these objects in their camelcase form.

 Further reading
 ---------------